AwalaApp/specs/rs000-core.md

 Where:

-- `publicAddress` is the public address of the node.
+- `internetAddress` is the Internet address of the node.
 - `identityPublicKey` is the DER serialization of the public key in the node's identity key pair per [RS-002](./rs002-pki.md).
 - `sessionPublicKey` represents the node's session key pair per [RS-003](./rs003-key-agreement.md).
 This sequence is further defined as follows:
   - `id`: the unique identifier of the key pair.